Artifactory General Settings

 When selected, the files located within archive files are indexed to allow their content to be searchable through the “Archive Search” feature (formerly known as the “Class Search”).

-It is recommended to disable this feature, if you do not use this feature as it consumes a large amount of storage.
+We recommend disabling this feature if you do not use it, as it consumes a large amount of storage.

 📘